-The dreaded b-word — budgeting — isn't exactly sexy to think about.
+The dreaded b-word — budgeting — isn't exactly exciting to think about.
 January is a time for renewal and it's a good idea to look back at how you used your HSA funds so that you can use the information to help you moving forward.

 Just because the money is sitting there in your HSA, doesn't mean you have to go spend-crazy, nor does it mean you need to be a miser and risk your health in the process.
 However, assessing your HSA budget will help you with your overall financial plan.
-So take a look at what your spending was like and do some of the following reflection to get on track for 2019.
+So take a look at what your spending was like and do some of the following reflection to get on track for 2020 and beyond.

 What were the reasons behind each expense?

 It's natural to freak out if you ended up spending a large chunk of your HSA funds.
 However, spending money can be a good thing as long as it's for a very valid reason.

 Let's say your partner surprised you with a ski trip for your anniversary.
 You ended up breaking your leg and needed to pay out of pocket for a bunch of expenses.
 Yes, it sucks to spend a bunch of money on stuff like heating pads and pain relief, but it was a necessary expense.

 The point is that your HSA funds are there to help you when there is a medical need.
 Even if you hope to set the money aside for as long as possible, accidents happen.
 And if that's the case, understand that you were prioritizing your health and it's okay for your budget to take a hit.